LoayEgbaria/AndroidFitnessApp_riseUp/README.md

 - **User Groups**: Join or create fitness groups to participate in challenges, share progress, and stay motivated.
 - **Progress Calendar**: A built-in calendar allows users to visualize their fitness progress, workouts, steps, and hydration levels over time.
 - **Phone Notifications**: The app sends timely notifications to remind users about hydration, workouts, and nutrition throughout the day.
+- **Motivational Sentences**: Features motivational quotes on the home page that change periodically to inspire users.
 - **Data Sync**: All user data, including workouts, steps, nutrition, and hydration, is stored locally with Room and SQLite, and synced with the backend server for added functionality.

 ## Technologies Used